RIN-ConDE/editions/txm-version/Readme_TXM.md

 # TXM-versions for the ConDÉ project

 For compatibility and interoperatibility purposes, you may download the TEI-XML files of the ConDÉ projet to be used with the [TXM](http://textometrie.ens-lyon.fr/?lang=en) textometry sofwtare.
 You have to use the "XML-TEI TXM" command in the software (Fichier > Importer *File > Import*).
 The software could then help you to find the word attributes, as such as the token-itself (*form*), lemma (*lemma*) or POS (*part of speech*)-tagging (*pos*, following the PRESTO annotation process).
 You can also use the TXM-software to read the texts if only the ConDÉ website is down, or if you want to work offline.
-For compatibility purposes, the general TEI-XML structure has been modified as such.
+For compatibility purposes, the general TEI-XML structure has been modified.
 The word-tag is now as such:

 ```<w>